PythonAberdeen/user_group/README.md

 # Aberdeen Python User Group

-## Format
+## Event Format

-30 minute talk on a topic
-90 minute group activities (two levels - beginner and intermediate) and then 30 min demo of outcomes of group activities.

-## Aberdeen Python Group is Back!

 We're restarting the Aberdeen Python Group on the second Wednesday of every month.
-This will start on **Weds 8th July**.
 This will be fully online for now and we'll use Zoom as the platform.

-The first session on Weds 8th July will feature a talk by Lee A. Christie: *Git and GitHub: Version Control and Social Coding*
+The first session on Weds 8th July will feature a talk by Lee A. Christie

-For more info and discussion and to take part in a poll to determine what time the sessions will start please ensure that you have joined and are checking messages on the [Slack Group](https://join.slack.com/t/python-aberdeen/shared_invite/zt-fe4vr06d-TavzVV4ZusCxYLEdCqxsyQ).

-We've also pencilled in a session on Web Scraping on Weds 12th August.
-More details will be posted on Slack.

-See you there.
+Next Event: *Wednesday, 8th of July 2020* (Time TBC)

+- **30 min** Talk: Lee A. Christie on *Git and GitHub: Version Control and Social Coding*
+- **90 min** Group Activities (Beginner and Intermediate)
+- **30 min** Demo of Outcomes of Group Activities

-## Challenge Problems
+## Group Activities

 - [Beginner Challenge Problems](beginner.md)
-- July 2020 Intermediate Challenge Problem (comming soon)
+- July 2020 Intermediate Challenge Problem (TBC)

 ## Past Events